 Low pile rugs

-Low pile rugs: A living room rug will likely get a lot of wear and tear if you spend a lot of time in the room.
+Low pile rugs are great for busy areas of your home that get a lot of foot traffic.
+A living room rug will likely get a lot of wear and tear if you spend a lot of time in the room.
 While a shag rug may look great, if you have pets or kids, food and dirt will end up spoiling that rug in a matter of minutes!

 Keep in mind, they will get dirty eventually, however, so you might want to consider something small enough that can be easily rolled up and put in your car when it comes to more frequent cleaning that will be required of a rug like this.

 The best way to decide this is to actually measure out the area you want to cover.
 There should be at least a foot or two of visible flooring all the way around the room.
 This will give you an idea of the size you’ll need before you set out to find your dream rug.

-At the same time, you don’t want to waste a lot of money buying a very large rug that sits fully underneath the furniture – you’ll essentially be paying for rug that you won’t even see.
+At the same time, you don’t want to waste a lot of money buying a very large rug that sits fully underneath the furniture as you’ll essentially be paying for a rug that you won’t even see.
 And if it’s in front of a sofa, then it should run the same or slightly wider than the width of the sofa.

+Runners are obviously perfect for hallways but again, make sure that the floor is visible on either side.
 Consider a rug for your kitchen to make a stunning design statement.
 Make sure you are willing to give it the care it deserves as it’s likely to get more wear and tear than elsewhere and if you are a messy cook, you might want to give it a miss completely!